minio/docs/source/security/ad-ldap-external-identity-management/external-authentication-with-ad-ldap-identity-provider.rst

 MinIO uses :ref:`Policy Based Access Control (PBAC) <minio-access-management>` to define the actions and resources to which an authenticated user has access.
-MinIO supports creating and managing :ref:`policies <minio-policy>` which an externally managed user can claim.

-For identities managed by the external Active Directory / LDAP server, MinIO attempts to match existing policies to the authenticated user's Distinguished Name (DN).
+When using an Active Directory/LDAP server for identity management (authentication), MinIO maintains control over access (authorization) through PBAC.

+When a user successfully authenticates to MinIO using their AD/LDAP credentials, MinIO searches for all :ref:`policies <minio-policy>` which are explicitly associated to that user's Distinguished Name (DN).
+Specifically, the policy must be assigned to a user with a matching DN using the :mc-cmd:`mc admin policy set` command.

+For example, consider the following policy assignments:

+.. code-block:: shell

+   mc admin policy set consoleAdmin user='cn=sisko,cn=users,dc=example,dc=com' mc admin policy set readWrite user='cn=dax,cn=users,dc=example,dc=com' mc admin policy set diagnostics user='cn=dax,cn=users,dc=example,dc=com'

+- MinIO would assign an authenticated user with DN matching ``cn=sisko,cn=users,dc=example,dc=com`` the :userpolicy:`consoleAdmin` policy, granting complete access to the MinIO server.

+- MinIO would assign an authenticated user with DN matching ``cn=dax,cn=users,dc=example,dc=com`` both the :userpolicy:`readwrite` and :userpolicy:`diagnostics` policies, granting general read/write access to the MinIO server *and* access to diagnostic administrative operations.

+- MinIO would assign no policies to an authenticated user with DN matching ``cn=quark,cn=users,dc=example,dc=com`` and deny all access to API operations.

 MinIO also supports querying for the user's AD/LDAP group membership.
 MinIO attempts to match existing policies to the DN for each of the user's groups.
+The authenticated users complete set of permissions consists of its explicitly assigned and group-inherited policies.
 See :ref:`minio-external-identity-management-ad-ldap-access-control-group-lookup` for more information.

-For example, consider the following user and group DNs:

-.. code-block:: shell

-   cn=applicationUser,cn=users,dc=example,dc=com
-   cn=applicationGroup,cn=groups,dc=example,dc=com

-MinIO attaches the policies with names matching the *full* DN for the user and group to the authenticated user.

-The authenticated users complete set of permissions consists of its explicitly assigned and inherited policies.
-If the user DN and group DNs do not match any policies on the MinIO deployment, MinIO denies authorization for any and all operations issued by that user.
+MinIO uses deny-by-default behavior where a user with no explicitly assigned or group-inherited policies cannot access any resource on the MinIO deployment.

 MinIO provides :ref:`built-in policies <minio-policy-built-in>` for basic access control.
 You can create new policies using the :mc:`mc admin policy` command.